cboudereau/ArcadeCab/README.md

 arcadecab script for frontend / emulator integration

 ## Why
-I started with one front end that give me a first experience but after years I saw other front end with great features and less problem.
+I started with one front end which gives me a first experience but after years I saw other front ends with great features and less problems.
 So I migrated my front end to an other one and discovered some integration problems.

-For every problem I found a standalone solution to make a front-end/launcher free solution that give...
+For every problem I found a standalone solution to make a front-end/launcher free scripts to reduce front end migration effort.

 ## Philosophy

 AracadeCab helps you to build the software part of an arcade machine from the frontend to emulators integration.
 I use only a transversal way to integrate frontend to emulators.
 Basically each Frontend launch an exe with the rom name/path as parameter.
 I use batch script + AutoHotkey exe to map keyboard.
-I am not a big fan of AutoHotkey but it is the only one that handles keyboard keys fine (ie pause and break keys, multiple keys and so on).
+I am not a big fan of AutoHotkey but it is the only one which handles keyboard keys properly (ie pause and break keys, multiple keys and so on).

 Remember that each emulator has their own way to map / configure keys and sometimes keys are hard coded.